-Victor W. Hwang is Vice President of Entrepreneurship at the Kauffman Foundation, the world’s leading foundation for entrepreneurs.
+Victor W. Hwang is vice president of Entrepreneurship at the Ewing Marion Kauffman Foundation.
 The Foundation supports entrepreneurs starting and building businesses, leaders seeking guidance in the innovation economy, and cities and communities growing competitive jobs and sustained business creation.
 This work includes education for entrepreneurs; investing in entrepreneurial programs that can scale and create impact; and investing in metropolitan areas to create vibrant ecosystems that help companies start and grow.

 Hwang is an alum of the Kauffman Fellows, a leadership society for venture investors.
-He is co-author of the book The Rainforest: The Secret to Building the Next Silicon Valley, which explains how companies, communities and countries can foster systemic innovation at large scale.
+He is co-author of The Rainforest: The Secret to Building the Next Silicon Valley, which explains how companies, communities, and countries can foster systemic innovation at large scale.
 The book was awarded Book of the Year, Gold Medal, by ForeWord Reviews.
 He also wrote the follow-up book, The Rainforest Blueprint, a practical design guide for innovation ecosystems.
 He has been a contributing columnist to Forbes, The Wall Street Journal, TechCrunch, and Entrepreneur.
-National Public Radio named his graduation address to Austin Community College one of the best commencement speeches ever.
-His opinions have been cited in The New York Times, The Wall Street Journal and the Los Angeles Times, among others.
+NPR.org named his graduation address to Austin Community College one of the best commencement speeches ever.
+His opinions have been cited in The New York Times, The Wall Street Journal, and the Los Angeles Times, among others.

-Hwang serves on the board of Silicon Valley Forum, the largest and oldest not-for-profit organization in Silicon Valley.
+Hwang previously served on the board of Silicon Valley Forum, the largest and oldest not-for-profit organization in Silicon Valley.
 He was appointed to the California Blue Ribbon Task Force on Nanotechnology, and was awarded a Marshall Memorial Fellowship, a program for emerging trans-Atlantic leaders.

 Hwang is a graduate of Harvard University and the University of Chicago Law School.